owishiboo/baby-care/README.md

 **Description of Project:**

 Main features:
 The project contains four categories.
 Each of them has sections and some of them have subsections.
+The catagories:
 1. Food & Nutrition (Child's diet plan, care according to nutritious status)
 2. Reminder & Notifications (Send a reminder and prioritize tasks)
 3. Growth & Immunity ( Child's physical and mental growth)
 4. Edu-corner (For pre-schooler to learn and read  in fun, has some quizzes)

-Read to know more: https://github.com/owishiboo/baby-care/blob/master/readme.txt
+5. Read to know more: https://github.com/owishiboo/baby-care/blob/master/readme.txt
 ----------
 **Requirements for User:**